RamVasuthevan/Personal-Website/website/thinking-about.markdown

         - [TORONTOVERSE](https://torontoverse.com/)

 # Interesting Land Tenure, Zoning and Municipal Governance
-- Across Canada and the United States there's a lot of uniformity in the relationship between municipal governments, land and its uses but there are some interesting anomalies:
+- Across Canada and the United States there's a lot of uniformity in the relationship between municipal governments, land and its uses but there are some interesting anomalies: (TODO add a explain for why these are interesting)
     - UBC University Endowment Lands
     - Reedy Creek Improvement District
     - Universal City